Lagrangian Floer theory for trivalent graphs and homological mirror symmetry for curves: The A-model: Lagrangian Floer theory in trivalent configurations

-We claim that there is still a cancellation between the two types of ends of the moduli space (breaking $u$ into a pair of propagating discs by extending a slit along either $L_{i-1}$ or $L_i$).
-Since area and holonomy weights behave just as in the usual case, the key new ingredient in the proof is a combinatorial identity involving the propagation multiplicities before and after the slit extends through a node.
-Specifically, we claim that the sum of the propagation multiplicities of all the configurations which arise as the slit extends towards one direction (for instance the three ends at the left of Figure \ref{fig:ainfty}) is equal to the propagation multiplicity of the initial disc $u$ -- and hence, arguing similarly when the slit extends in the other direction, to the sum of the propagation multiplicities of all the configurations at the other end of the moduli space (for instance the single end at the right of Figure \ref{fig:ainfty}).
-We deal separately with the case where the slit travels ``backwards'' through an input towards a component further away from the output $z_0$, as in Figure \ref{fig:ainfty} left, and the case where it travels ``forwards'' towards the output marked point, as in Figure \ref{fig:ainfty} right.
+We claim that there is still a cancellation between the ends of the moduli space where $u$ breaks into a pair of propagating discs by extending a slit along either $L_{i-1}$ or $L_i$.
+Area and holonomy weights behave just as in the usual case, so the key ingredient is Lemma \ref{l:tot_mult_invariance}, which asserts an equality between the total propagation multiplicities of the various configurations that can arise before and after the slit extends through a node (up to any broken configurations).
+This in turn implies that the sum of the propagation multiplicities of all the broken configurations which arise as the slit extends towards one direction (for instance the three ends at the left of Figure \ref{fig:ainfty}) is equal to the propagation multiplicity of the initial disc $u$ -- and hence, arguing similarly when the slit extends in the other direction, to the sum of the propagation multiplicities of all the configurations at the other end of the moduli space (for instance the single end at the right of Figure \ref{fig:ainfty}).

+The argument is the same in the case of a repeated corner.
+The main difference is that, if $p_{i}$ and $p_{i+1}$ coincide, then a slit can only develop along $L_i$; when this slit shrinks all the way to a point, a constant disc contributing to $\mu^2(p_{i+1},p_i)$ breaks off from the rest of the configuration.
+Lemma \ref{l:tot_mult_invariance} now implies that the propagation multiplicity of this broken configuration with no slit is equal to the sum of the propagation multiplicities of all the broken configurations where the slit extends all the way across the propagating disc.

+Thus, the argument for propagating discs whose image has a concave or repeated corner has been reduced to Lemma \ref{l:tot_mult_invariance}, which we now prove.